What is the England Tree Strategy?

 - 3. Plant locally sourced tree saplings (“whips”) only where still considered necessary — particularly where this positively engages local people and communities.

-Evidence from around the world highlights the benefits of natural regeneration.
+From all over the world we are seeing evidence highlighting the benefits of natural regeneration.
 In Eastern Europe and the former USSR, vast spontaneous reforestation since the Soviet Union’s collapse includes most of over 58 million hectares of abandoned croplands in Russia and Kazakhstan.
 Flourishing broadleaved forests in coastal southern Norway – once as deforested and bare as much of Britain today – demonstrate how natural regeneration might happen in upland areas like Cumbria without intense grazing pressure and detrimental management such as moorland burning.

 Using natural and assisted regeneration as the default approach makes reaching the target of doubling woodland cover achievable and will result in more resilient and biodiverse woodlands than tree-planting.
 If we let them, trees will plant themselves in their many millions over much of Britain.